 - In the live-action Inspector Gadget movie, Gadget is captured by the villain who proceeds to remove the computer chip that amplifies his emotions to allow his body to function, causing him to shut down.
 However, Gadget later summons enough Heroic Resolve to overcome this and reactivate himself.

-- In Eragon, Dragons have Eldunari which is essentially their souls.
+- In Inheritance Cycle, Dragons have Eldunari which is essentially their souls.
 A dragon can expel their Eldunari but remain in control of their bodies.
 When their bodies die their consciousness is transferred to the Eldunari, where it remains until someone destroys it.

 - In the Dragoncrown War series, Big Bad Chytrine has a soulstone because she's half-dragon, and dragons can naturally create them.
 However, in order to protect it, she swallowed it, making it part of her being and rendering her nearly impossible to kill unless her dragon form is torn open and someone pulls it out.